International Debutante Ball

-The International Debutante Ball is an invitation-only, formal debutante ball, to officially present well-connected young ladies of distinction from upper-class families to high society.
+The International Debutante Ball is an invitation-only, formal debutante ball, to officially present well-connected young women from upper-class families to high society.
 Founded in 1954, it occurs every two years at the Waldorf Astoria Hotel in New York City.

 Young women from all over the United States and from around the globe are brought together at the ball and the surrounding parties, including daughters of presidents of the United States, billionaire businessmen, diplomats, nobility, ambassadors and governors.
-Over the years the ball has benefited numerous charities from the International Debutante Ball Foundation including the Soldiers', Sailors', Marines', Coast Guard and Airmen's Club of New York, a social club for members of the United States Armed Services.
+Over the years, the ball has benefited numerous charities from the International Debutante Ball Foundation including the Soldiers', Sailors', Marines', Coast Guard and Airmen's Club of New York, a social club for members of the United States Armed Services.

 The International Debutante Ball is considered one of the most prestigious debutante balls in the world.

 History

 The International Debutante Ball was founded in 1954 by socialite, philanthropist and humanitarian Beatrice Dinsmore Joyce, who was dubbed as the 'Duchess of Debs' and the 'Grand dame of debutante balls'.
 Joyce was inspired to create an American debutante ball after hearing Consuelo Vanderbilt make an observation about debutante balls and how lucky girls are who travel to debutante balls in different countries.

 The band leader Lester Lanin played the music from the start in 1954 until his last ball in the 1990s.
 Every guest was given a special "lanin hat".
 The first balls were held at the Plaza Hotel, with 35 girls from different countries and different states.
 As it grew with more girls participating, it moved to the Waldorf-Astoria Hotel.

 Chairmen and Vice-Chairmen of the Debutante Committee of the International Debutante Ball include or have included: